 Instagram money bloggers write about many different money-based topics.
 These topics include personal finance, credit cards, paying off debt, making money, investing, and even investment-specific niches like Forex or cryptocurrency.

 Money bloggers earn money through partnerships, sponsored posts, and affiliate links.
 Popular money bloggers have created their own tools like budget binders and planners.
-Online courses and membership sites are also popular monetization strategies for money bloggers.
+Online courses, coaching, consulting, and membership sites are also popular monetization strategies for money bloggers.

 An Instagram bio is a little snippet of text below your picture within your Instagram profile.
 An Instagram profile is where users view your profile, photo, and all of the posts you’ve created.
 It’s also where users go to follow you.
 This bio area is an opportunity to show everyone who you are, what you stand for, and who you serve within 150 characters.
 It’s a chance for you to make a good first impression, so you’ll want to spend some time crafting a captivating bio.